rhys117/rails-reminders-callnotes/README.md

-# Ruby on Rails Reminder, Quick Copy and Call Note Generator.
+# Reminder, Quick Copy and Call Note Generator.

 This is a work in progress tool designed to manage work-flow within a call center roll with upstream provider and internal system references.
 For security purposes much of the configuration and internal information has been stripped.
 This web application has been developed with a particular companies work-flow already in mind.